1. Understand Keragon’s Core Concepts

 Action

-An action is what happens automatically after a trigger.
+An action is what happens automatically after a trigger fires.

-A workflow can have one action or many actions.
+A workflow can have one action or many.
+Each action runs in order after the trigger occurs.

 what_is_action.png